module-federation/module-federation-examples/different-react-versions-isolated/README.md

+> For an example implementation of using different React versions together with Module Federation, check out the runtime plugin folder [runtime-plugins/multiple-react-versions](https://github.com/module-federation/module-federation-examples/tree/master/runtime-plugins/multiple-react-versions).

 # Different React Versions in Isolation

 This example demos host and remote applications running in isolation with two different React versions and no shared libraries